-Practice is the only way to learn yet when it comes to the most important and critical skills required for personal development, success and happiness we have failed to establish and develop practice for their enhancement.
-Why not develop a course that allows parents and children to have all the conversations they need to with methodology for developing the skills required for success and happiness.
-To learn more go to conversationsweallshouldhave.com
+Practice is the only way to learn yet when it comes to the most important and critical skills required for personal development, success, and happiness we have failed to establish and develop practices for their enhancement.
+Why not develop a course that allows parents and children to have all the conversations they need to with a methodology for developing the skills required for success and happiness.
+To learn more go to ouremotionallife.com

-We should not focus on content knowledge as sole indicator of future success and well-being
+We should not focus on content knowledge as the sole indicator of future success and well-being

 Tak Yan Lee, Chau Kiu Cheung, and Wai Man Kwong, Resilience as a Positive Youth Development Construct: A Conceptual Review, Department of Applied Social Studies, College of Liberal Arts and Social Sciences, City University of Hong Kong, Hong Kong,The Scientific World Journal, Volume 2012 (2012), Article ID 390450, 9 pages

 A. S. Masten and M. Reed, “Resilience in development,” in Handbook of Positive Psychology, C. R. Snyder and S. J. Lopez, Eds., Oxford University Press, New York, NY, USA, 2002.

 A. S. Masten, “Resilience in developing systems: progress and promise as the fourth wave rises,” Development and Psychopathology, vol. 19, no. 3, pp. 921–930, 2007.

 E. H. Grotberg, Tapping Your Inner Strength: How to Find the Resilience to Deal with Anything, New Harbinger, Oakland, Calif, USA, 1999.

 Pollack, S. D. (2008).
 Mechanisms linking early experience and the emergence of emotions: Illustrations from the study of maltreated children.
 Current Directions in Psychological Science,, 17, 370-375.